openebs-archive/openebs-docs/docs/uninstall.md

   kubectl get bd -n <openebs namespace>
   ```

-  If present, remove the finalizer entry from the corresponding BD.
+  If present, remove the finalizer entry from the corresponding BD and then delete it.

 ## Deletion of Jiva Volumes